 You should be used to your dentures after the first month.
 As time goes on, the fit of your dentures may change, whether due to the gum tissue in your mouth changing or due to the dentures themselves developing some wear and tear.

-If at any point your dentures no longer fit comfortably in your mouth, don’t hesitate to call our office.
-Our dentist can help adjust the fit of your dentures so they stay in your mouth when you talk and chew.
+If at any point your full or partial dentures no longer fit comfortably in your mouth, don’t hesitate to call our office.
+Our dentists can help adjust the fit of your dentures so they stay in your mouth when you talk and chew.

 Denture Care